 The Metropolitan Museum of Art, New York, United States

 This exhibition looks back to the royal families of Europe between 1550 and 1750 and how they believed that through the collection and assembly of art, technology and precious metals that a higher sense of status and power was achieved and expressed.
-170 different objects, ranging from clocks, automatons and machines, paintings and jewellery can be seen alongside the representation of how aristocracy at the time was captivated by these pieces.
+170 different objects, ranging from clocks, automatons and machines, paintings and jewellery can be seen alongside the representation of how the aristocracy at the time was captivated by these pieces.

 Troy – Myth and Reality